ory/docs/docs/hydra/guides/hsm-support.md

 Fetch the name of the token/slot in CloudHSM by using the `pkcs11-tool` with this command:
 `pkcs11-tool --module /opt/cloudhsm/lib/libcloudhsm_pkcs11.so --list-slots`.
-CloudHSM only exposes a single slot/token to applications and connetions are load balanced accross `hsm-instances` in the cluster.
+CloudHSM only exposes a single slot/token to applications and connetions are load balanced across `hsm-instances` in the cluster.

 HSM settings in Hydra: